gabraham/flashpca/README.md

 * Note: the R package _flashpcaR_ is limited by the maximum matrix dimensions in R, and running it on such large data may not be supported or practical.

+## Download statically linked version (stable versions only)

+* We recommend compiling from source for best performance.
+* To get the devel version, you'll need to compile yourself

+See [Releases](https://github.com/gabraham/flashpca/releases) for statically-linked version for Linux x86-64 &ge; 2.6.15

+### System requirements
+* 64-bit Linux or Mac ([flashpcaR](#R) supported on Linux, Mac, and Windows)
+* Using the original version (`--mem high`, the default), large datasets will require large amounts of RAM, e.g. for 15,000 individuals (43K SNPs) you'll need about 14GB RAM, for 150,000 individuals (43K SNPs) you'll need about 145GB RAM (estimated using https://github.com/jhclark/memusg), roughly 8 &times;
+   min(n <sup>2</sup> &times; p + n &times; p, p <sup>2</sup> &times; n + n &times; p\)
+   bytes, where p is number of SNPs and n is number of individuals.
+   Using `--mem low`, you will only need about 8 &times; n &times; p bytes of RAM.

 ## Building from source